rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -PassThru
-Returns the messages back in the pipeline, without writing directly to the screen!
+Returns the messages back to the pipeline, without writing directly to the screen!
-This option assumes that the user will be responsible for directing the message correctly!
+This option assumes that the user will be responsible for giving the correct destination of the message!
 The object passed to the pipeline will have the following properties:

+text

-	text 			- The text (or excerpt) of the text returned by the model
+- The text (or section) of the text returned by the model
+formatted

-	formatted		- The formatted text, including the prompt, as if it were written directly on the screen (without colors)
+- The formatted text, including the prompt, as if it were written directly to the screen (without the colors)
+event

-	event			- The event.
-Indicates the event that originated it.
-These are the same events documented in Invoke-AiChatTools
+- The event.
+Indicates the event that originated.
+They are the same events documented in Invoke-AiChatTools
+interaction

-	interaction 	- The interaction object generated by Invoke-AiChatTools
+- The interaction object generated by Invoke-AiChatTools

 ```yml
 Parameter Set: (All)